Pandura: Ancient Greece

 The ancient Greek pandoura was a medium or long-necked lute with a small sound box, used by the ancient Greeks.
 It commonly had three strings: such an instrument was also known as the trichordon (three-stringed) (τρίχορδον, McKinnon 1984:10).

 Its descendants still exist as the Kartvelian panduri, the Greek tambouras and bouzouki, the North African kuitra, the Eastern Mediterranean saz and the Balkan tamburica.
 They remained popular also in the near east and eastern Europe.
 Since the fourth century BC, over time, they usually acquiring a third string.

 Renato Meucci (1996) suggests that the some Italian Renaissance descendants of pandura type were called chitarra italiana, mandore or mandola.

 Origins of the name pandura

 The name dates back to the origins of stringed instruments, when the archery-bow had a resonator added (becoming a musical bow) and was straightened to become a lute.

 In Sumerian, a "bow" (as in bow and arrow or musical bow) or arched harp was giš.ban.
 When the adjective "tur" (small) was added it became gišban.tur and denoted the "musical instrument smaller than the hunting-bow."
 That would also "differentiate it from larger musical instruments."

 Ban.tur became the "small bow".
 When the bow was straightened out (turning it into a lute) the instrument created "may have kept the name", ban.tur.
 That instrument "eventually led to the pandura.

-Similarly, it is possible that the term Ban.tur is also the origin of the terms tambur or tanbur.

 Similarly, while not necessarily the first lute, it is possible that the term Ban.tur is also the origin of the name of several other lutes, such as tambur or tanbur.